 My high school friends and I had just seen each other at Thanksgiving.
-Everything had been fantastic — lots of reminiscing as well as catching up, laughing about someone sporting a new beard or talk about who was still liking who.
+Everything had been fantastic — lots of reminiscing as well as catching up, laughing about someone sporting a new beard, or talk about who still had a crush on who.

 These kinds of friends are of unmeasurable value.

-But other friendships friendships don’t endure.
+But other friendships don’t endure.
 Perhaps the friendship doesn’t survive losing the context of how it began.
-Maybe it dwindles because both of you change in some way and the fit isn’t as tight or comfortable as it used to be.
+Maybe it dwindles because both of you change in some way and the “fit” no longer exists..
 Or maybe one of you slams the door and walks out of the friendship, either in anger and hurt or, perhaps more jarringly, for no apparent reason at all.

 Friendships that painfully end… My Other Ex

 A few years ago I read a wonderful anthology about female friendships, My Other Ex: Women’s True Stories of Leaving and Losing Friends, compiled by Jessica Smock and Stephanie Sprenger.
-It features essays by both women who found themselves abandoned by a once-treasured friend, as well as the women who ended the friendships.
+It features essays by women on both sides of the past relationship; those that had felt abandoned by a once-treasured friend, as well as the women who ended the friendships.

 I was more than eager to read it.
 Because it had happened to me.